An inviting wooden sauna with an open door, demonstrating where to put a sauna in your house for easy access.

 6. Comply with Building Codes and Permits

-Study your local building codes to make sure you’re in compliance before you install your sauna.
+Study your local building codes to make sure you comply before you install your sauna.
 Getting the proper permits is often one of the most important steps in the process.

 Know what inspections will be needed throughout the installation process to ensure you are meeting safety codes.